-- No person under the age of fifteen will be allowed behind the counter in the concession stands. - People working in the concession stands will be trained in safe food preparation.
-Training will cover safe use of the equipment. - Cooking equipment will be inspected periodically and repaired or replaced if need be. - Propane tanks will be turned off at the grill and at the tank after use. - Food not purchased by the League to sell in its concession stands will not be cooked, prepared, or sold in the concession stands. - Cooking grease if used will be stored safely in containers away from open flames. - Cleaning chemicals must be stored in a locked container. - A Certified Fire Extinguisher suitable for grease fires must be always placed in plain sight. - All Snack Bar workers are to be instructed on the use of fire extinguishers. - All Snack Bar workers will attend a training session in the Heimlich maneuver. - A fully stocked First Aid Kit will be placed in each Snack Bar. - The Snack Bar main entrance door will not be locked or blocked while people are inside.
+- No person under the age of fifteen will be allowed in the Snack Shack without adult supervision. - People working in the Snack Shack will be trained in safe food preparation.
+Training will cover safe use of the equipment. - Cooking equipment will be inspected periodically and repaired or replaced if need be. - Propane tanks will be turned off at the grill and at the tank after use. - Food not purchased by the League to sell in its concession stands will not be cooked, prepared, or sold in the concession stands. - Cooking grease if used will be stored safely in containers away from open flames. - Cleaning chemicals must be stored in a locked container. - A Certified Fire Extinguisher suitable for grease fires must be always placed in plain sight. - All Snack Bar workers are to be instructed on the use of fire extinguishers. - A fully stocked First Aid Kit will be placed in each Snack Bar. - The Snack Shack main entrance door will not be locked or blocked while people are inside.